AscendKernelGen: A Systematic Study of LLM-Based Kernel Generation for Neural Processing Units: LLM Fine-Tuning for NPU Kernels

 \section{LLM Fine-Tuning for NPU Kernels}

-We enhance the LLM’s ability to generate correct and high-quality NPU kernels through a two-stage optimization process.
+To enable reliable NPU kernel generation under strict programming constraints, we introduce \href{https://huggingface.co/AscendKernelGen/models}{KernelGen-LM}, a publicly available domain-adapted model designed to internalize AscendC-specific API semantics and complex execution dependencies.
+Our approach employs a two-stage optimization strategy combining Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
 The first stage performs NPU-aware supervised fine-tuning (SFT) with curated and iteratively refined data, enabling the model to acquire foundational knowledge of AscendC syntax, APIs, and kernel structure.
 The second stage further refines the model via reinforcement learning (RL) using execution-based correctness signals, encouraging the generation of kernels that are not only compilable but also numerically correct.